 - The Attorney failed to object to clearly inadmissible evidence.

 Experienced Criminal Defense Attorneys Handling New Trials and Criminal Appeals Throughout Massachusetts

-If you believe you, or a loved one may have the right to a new trial, call our Massachusetts law offices today at (508) 588-0422 for your free legal consultation.
+If you believe you, or a loved one may have the right to a new trial, call our Massachusetts criminal defense attorneys today at (508) 588-0422 for your free legal consultation.